If you have trouble digesting beans, these 3 tips may be just what you need to start tolerating them better.

 Reducing your portion size is an easy way to start tolerating beans better, while also discovering what quantity works best for your body.
 By reducing the amount that you eat in a sitting, you’re reducing the amount of those fermentable sugars that your gut bacteria gobble up.
 You can start by eating 1/3 of a regular serving and gauging if that helps.
 Then, work towards increasing your consumption of them gradually.

 Some beans that can be extra-easy to tolerate are chickpeas and lentils.
 Give those a try first along with the tips shared today and see if that helps!

-If you need more help improving your digestion, check out my 4-week Digestive Reset Program where we dive deeper into these topics.
+If you need more help improving your digestion, check out my 4-week Digestive Wellness Program where we dive deeper into these topics.
 I promise there is hope for you to tolerate foods better.
 I’ve been through it myself!